 - 54 Pounds: Orangutan Primal Bell

 - 72 Pounds: Gorilla Primal Bell

 - 90 Pounds: Bigfoot Primal Bell

-While I enjoy the enlarged handles, a quick examination of the photo at the top of this page shows that Onnit’s grip area is actually skinnier than my traditional products.
-I have fairly large hands, and when double gripping the kettlebell, I have to squeeze my pinky fingers into place.
+While I enjoy the enlarged handles, a quick examination of the photo at the top of this page shows that Onnit’s grip area is skinnier than my traditional products.
+I have fairly large hands, and when double-gripping the kettlebell, I have to squeeze my pinky fingers into place.
 This isn’t a huge deal while using a 54-pound option, but it could pose grip issues for me at 72 or 90 pounds.

 The Onnit Primal Kettlebells feature a flat surface that is well-balanced thanks to a single piece of iron being used thanks to the casting process for these kettlebells.
-I would actually prefer to use Onnit’s product for modified pushups and planks because the oversized handle feels more comfortable in my hand.
+I prefer to use Onnit’s product for modified pushups and planks because the oversized handle feels more comfortable in my hand.

 The surface is flat enough that the final video review at this page shows some pretty intense HIIT training conducted with the Onnit Howler bells used for various movements, including a bodyweight exercise in which the bells are “walked” along the floor.
 A strong kettlebell workout is great for toning and building muscle, and the team at Onnit doesn’t disappoint.